 Are you coming out as a lesbian?
 How long have you been out?

-It’s a common question in the land of queer; how long have you been out?
 Are you all the way out?
 Does your family know?
 Do your coworkers know?
 Do your friends know?
 Who knows and who doesn’t know?
 How committed are you to the lifestyle?
 Loving women and living as a woman lover?

 There are lots of unspoken rules in the land of lesbians.
 And depending on your knowledge of the unspoken and unwritten rules, you’ll succeed or fail in some significant ways.